Osmosis UV Neutralizer H20 Can Provide Sun Protection

 Sun Sensitizing Medication

-We have also learned that certain medications that have been identified as "photo-sensitizing" result in little to no sun protection if UV Protection Water is your only
+We have also learned that certain medications that have been identified as "photo-sensitizing" result in little to no sun protection if UV Neutralizer Water is your only

 form of protection.
 Click here for a list of sun-sensitizing medications.